Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 My ad account (ID: …..) was disabled recently due to not complying with Facebook’s advertising policies.

-I believe this was a mistake because as an experienced advertiser with over 5 years running Facebook ads, I have always adhered to your ad guidelines.
+I believe this was a mistake because, as an experienced advertiser with over 5 years of running Facebook ads, I have always adhered to your ad guidelines.

 I reviewed my ads and could not find any problem.
 Please review and recover my ad account so that I can continue my advertising campaigns on your platform.